Holythug/Avasignal/README.md

 # Avasignal
-its a not thats able to give out aviator signal
+its a bot thats able to give out aviator signal